 - Traditional dwelling/hut/structure made of traditional materials - Informal dwelling/shack in back yard - Informal dwelling/shack not in back yard, e.g., in an informal/squatter settlement or on farm - Caravan or tent estimated 35,094.
 The Municipality's housing backlog decreased by 6,083 dwellings from 41,176 in 2011 (Census 2011).
 Table 19 indicates the dwelling types (adequate and inadequate) per income group for the Municipality for 2011.
 The income group of households is an indicator whether a household may potentially qualify for housing subsidy.
 From the table it is evident that the majority (82.6%) of households that reside in inadequate dwellings falls within the low-income bracket earning below R3,200 and can potentially qualify for subsidy based on their income.
-Not all households residing in inadequate dwellings are low-income earners, with 16.3% falling in the middle-income and 1.1% in the high-income bracket.
+Not all households residing in inadequate dwellings are low-income bracket.
 A large portion of middle-income households in rural areas could potentially fall within the gap market (households earning between R3,200 and R22,000 per month) and may access the Finance Linked Individual Subsidy Program (FLISP) and social housing opportunities in urban areas.
 The gap market households on rural land (farms) and on communal owned land may not have access to FLISP and social housing options.